SSWConsulting/SSW.Rules.Content/rules/fetch-data-react/rule.md

 ---
 type: rule
 archivedreason:
-title: Do you know the best way to fetch data in React?
+title: Do you know the best libraries to fetch data in React?
 guid: cae7be1d-2313-43e1-8cc5-cfc1e77b4bb4
 uri: fetch-data-nextjs
 created: 2023-08-08T05:24:35Z